RamSahuGudiya/DSA/README.md

 4)How do you find the count for the occurrence of a particular character in a string?

-5)How do you find the non-matching characters in a string?
+5)How do you find the non-matching characters in a string?✅

 6)How do you find out if the two given strings are anagrams?